KaiyuanWu/BVDT/README.md

 OOQP is an object-oriented C++ package, based on a primal-dual interior-point method, for solving convex quadratic programming problems (QPs).
 See http://pages.cs.wisc.edu/~swright/ooqp/ for more detations.
 We use the OOQP package to solve the quardratic optimization subproblem of the L1-BVDT algorithm.

-To compile the program, type "make" in the source root directory.
+To compile the program, first edit the Makefile: modify the DLIB_DIR and OOQP_DIR to your dlib and OOQP package locations; make sure the EXTRA_LDFLAG correct.
+Then type "make" in the source root directory.
 The main excutable program is named by "bvdt".